EnhancedNetwork/BetterAmongUs-Public/README.md

 - `/ban {id}` Ban a player from the game (Host Only!).
 - `/endgame {reason}` Force end the game (Host Only!).
 - `/removeplayer {identifier}` Remove player from local Anti-Cheat data by (FriendCode, HashPuid).
+- `/removeall` Remove all players from local Anti-Cheat data.

 ## Credits